-Data suggests that people underprice by 3 -5%.
-Our research has found that 23 – 35% of buyers buy based on price.
-70% who would buy on value always choose 2 – 3 of our value offerings over a discount.
-If everyone bought on price, they would choose a discount first.
+Data suggests that people underprice by 3% to 5%.
+Our research has found that 23% to 35% of buyers buy based on price.
+Yet 70% of buyers who buy based on value always choose 2 to 3 of our value offerings over a discount.
+If everyone bought on price, then they would choose a discount first.

-To get more Price (one of the four Ps of marketing), you have to understand the value you deliver and determine what you need to be valued more.
-A skillful query of the market and your customers will tell you what customers value and what they are willing to pay.
-If you ask them the right way, then you will get the answers that lead to more Price.
-In other words, more Price is about delivering more value.
+To get more price (one of the four Ps of marketing), you have to understand the value you deliver and determine what you need to be valued more.
+A skillful query of your market and your customers will reveal what your customers value and what they are willing to pay.
+If you ask them the right way, then you will get the answers that lead to more price.
+In other words, more price is about delivering more value.
 You have to